roobert/roobert.github.io/_posts/2020-02-25-GCP-Service-Account-Key-Cleaner.md

 ## Problem

 At my current job we use [Vault](https://www.vaultproject.io/) to issue temporary access credentials to our GCP projects.
 GCP has a limit of ten access keys per service account.

-Although we attempt to keep a sanitised environment by revoking keys after use, having short key TTLs, and by trapping process failures and performing key-revokes, there are still instances where stale keys can happen.
+We attempt to keep a sanitised environment by revoking keys after use, having short key TTLs, and by trapping process failures and performing key-revokes, there are still instances where stale keys can happen.

 Since our primary Terraform and Kubernetes deployment pipeline uses Vault to access our projects, stale keys using up all ten key slots can cause deployment failure when no more key allocations can happen.

 ## Vault GCP Secrets Backend: OAuth2 Vs. Service Accounts